liqMix/GPTMemService/README.md

 }
 ```

 Generates a response from GPT using the memory by name.
-Returns text
+Returns text.
+Not providing name returns response without using any memory.

 `/memory GET`